idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-functions.rst

 the arguments.

-That's fine until it reaches zero arguments left at which point it generates a frame allocation instruction with the original length of the argument list.
+That's fine until it reaches zero arguments left at which point it generates a frame allocation instruction, ``ALLOCATE-FRAME``, with the original length of the argument list.

 Now, as the argument list recursion unwinds, we'll have seen the frame allocation, then a (reversed) sequence of expression meanings and then